dhellmann/cliff-tablib/README.rst

 .. image:: https://secure.travis-ci.org/dhellmann/cliff.png?branch=master

-cliff-tablib is a set of formatter extensions for producing JSON, YAML, and HTML output in programs created with the cliff framework.
+cliff-tablib is a set of formatter extensions for producing HTML output in programs created with the cliff framework.
 Installing cliff-tablib activates these formatters for any cliff-based programs automatically.

 Documentation
 =============